The OSL Making of an Ironman

 In 2009 I ran the Big Sur Marathon just before my daughter was born, even though I was getting over pneumonia.

-In 2020 I walked into Bobby Maximus’ gym.
+In 2020 I walked into Bobby Maximus’s gym.

 TODAY I AM AN IRONMAN

 I’m a month shy of 53 years old.
-I wear glasses and it’s been a long time since I could slam dunk a basketball.
+I wear glasses to read.
+It’s been a long time since I could slam dunk a basketball.

 I met some truly amazing people along the way who I am now both proud and humbled to call my friends.
 I’ll introduce some of them here in future posts.

 In the end, I did it.
-I earned the right to put my arm around that sick kid, that injured, surgically-repaired youth, that battle-scarred, caring man who worries about the world, and say with integrity: “You got this.
+I earned the right to put my arm around my inner sick kid who couldn’t eat pizza or go to parties, my inner disabled basketball player, my inner battle-scarred, caring man who worries about the world, and say with integrity: “You got this.
+It’s official now.
 You are an Ironman.

 Thanks for reading.
 Whatever you’ve got on your plate in life, I hope you pick something rewarding, something meaningful, and get after it.
 Put in the work.
 Suffer for it.
 It will pay you back.
 I promise.